 Idaho Department of Health & Welfare Division of Family and Community Services

 Child Support Deductions: This agency receives payroll deductions made by an employer for payment of an employee’s court-ordered child support obligation.
 If an employee’s dependent children have no health insurance, an employer may be required to enroll them in the company’s health insurance plan.
-For more information on employer responsibilities, contact Health & Welfare.
-Employers can establish an account on the Employer Website to manage Income Withholding Orders and National Medical Support Notices.
+Employers can establish an account on the Employer Website to manage Income Withholding Orders and National Medical Support Notices

-Your employee’s professional or occupational license and/or her/his driver’s license could be revoked or suspended.
+License Revocation – Your employee’s professional or occupational license and/or driver’s license could be revoked or suspended.
 The state may also file a contempt of court action, which could result in a jail sentence.
-For more information, see Idaho Child Support Enforcement Resource Center.

 Passports – If an employee owes $2,500 or more in back child support, he/she may be unable to obtain a passport, or may have an existing passport revoked, which could create problems if your business activities require international travel.

 For more information, See Health and Human Services’ (HHS) Office of Child Support Services.